Sullivanstatistics/courses-testwhat/chapter1.md

 `test_student_typed()` is a very basic `testwhat` function to test whether a student typed something.

-How can you robustly test whether a student correctly typed a comment:
+Suppose you want to test whether a student typed a comment, like this:

 ```
 # This is my comment
 ```

+Which function call should you include in your SCT to do this robustly?

 *** =instructions
 - `test_student_typed("# This is my comment")`
 - `test_student_typed(c("# This is my comment", "# this is my comment"))`
 - `test_student_typed("^#\\s*[T|t]his is my comment")`